QuentinRa/blog.quentinra.dev/games/unity-ufs/index.md

 ```
 </td><td><br>

-You can set the link opened when clicking on the "?" mark, next to the 3 dots to remove a component.
+You can set the link opened when clicking on the "?" mark, next to the 3 dots, to remove a component.
 </td></tr>

 <tr><td>